Make sure customers can see your business

 For businesses looking to be found by customers in their local area, a properly optimised Google Maps listing is vital.
-Only the top 3-5 businesses appear in the first selection of organic Google search results for local seaches and if a listing has not been set up properly then a business simply doesn’t stand a chance of appearing there.
+Only the top 3-5 businesses appear in the first selection of organic Google search results for local searches and if a listing has not been set up properly then a business simply doesn’t stand a chance of appearing there.

-How important is a Google Maps listing for a local business?
+How important is a Google Maps listing?

 With most search traffic now coming from mobile browsers, Google assumes that when users search for local services such as ‘cafe’ or ‘plumber’ they are most likely looking for something they can get to quickly, something nearby.
 To make search results even easier for their users the understand, Google delivers a small selection of nearby services matching the search, illustrated with points on a map of the local area.
 These appear above the list of full website links on both mobile and desktop browsers when Google think someone is searching for something local.

 For anyone providing a local or in-person service then, it’s critically important that they appear prominently in the results of these searches, or they risk missing out on a huge amount of search traffic.

 Here are a few tips to make sure you’re ranking for local search terms:

 Get your business listed on Google My Business and make sure your profile is complete

 Make sure your NAP (name, address, phone number) is the same wherever you have an online presence

 Utilise local business schema markup on your website so Google can identify and show your physical location